LoopDraw: a Loop-Based Autoregressive Model for Shape Synthesis and Editing: Experiments

-\cref{fig:interpolation} shows progressions of shapes obtained by decoding latent vectors linearly interpolating between two points in the latent space.
-We show that interpolation produces intermediate shapes that are sensible with respect to the dataset and smoothly transition between the start and end shapes.
-In particular, we note that topology differences imply distinct sequence token differences in \ourmethod{}'s representation.
-As a result, interpolating between shapes with similar geometry but differing topology creates sharp delineations between structural configurations.
-By contrast, implicit representations tend to produce persistent floating artifacts in their in-between shapes.
+We demonstrate that a trained model has a smooth latent space that represents a good distribution of shapes, with varying structural features and cross-section styles. \cref{fig:interpolation} shows progressions of shapes obtained by decoding latent vectors linearly interpolating between two points in the latent space.
+We show that interpolation produces intermediate shapes that are sensible with respect to the dataset and smoothly transition between the start and end shapes. \cref{fig:random_samples} shows shapes obtained by sampling random latent vectors $\mathbf z$ from the standard normal distribution (for all models trained on each category, the latent size $N_z$ is $64$.)